News

 40-50(280-350)

-Typical Hardness
+Typical Hardness and Wear Properties

-Casting Hardness- depending on section thickness
+Casting Hardness – depending on section thickness

 Applications: